Copy Constructor, Assignment Operator¶

 Rule

-Copy constructor and copy assignment operator is automatically generated if …
+Copy constructor and copy assignment operator are automatically generated if …

 Copy constructor in action (no matter if it is generated or hand-written) …